The shortest pencil is longer than the longest memory. This is how note-taking works.

 Importance of Collaborative Note-taking

-Make meetings more productive
+Make meetings more productive.

 Taking meeting notes helps you actively engage and retain information.
 It is common to lose focus during meetings, but documenting the discussion keeps you attentive.
 So, whether you are using pen and paper or digital tools, note-taking, especially in cross-functional collaborations, helps you stay engaged.

-Improve retention
+Improve knowledge retention

 Keep the team organized